Joecstarr/thesis/sections/preliminaries/foundations_of_knots/kauf_bkt.md

 ```

 Observe, with @sec-kb-math-t11 and @sec-kb-math-t12, that the bracket polynomial
-as it stands is not invariant under Reidemister moves.
+as it stands is not invariant under Reidemeister moves.
 We must augment the
-bracket polynomial to give the invariance we would like.
+bracket polynomial to find the invariance we would like.

 ```{include} writhe.md